 The Mitchell Wing’s origins pre-date World War 2…

 The Horten H.XVIII flying wing long range Amerikabomber, which Nazi Germany planned to use to bomb the USA in World War 2, was designed by the Horten brothers, who were experienced in the construction of tail-less gliders during the government-funded boom in gliding in Germany between the two world wars.
+(See also the World War 2 related topics menu.)
 It led to four notable derivatives.

 The first was the Northrop B-49 flying wing long range bomber of 1947, created by American aeronautical engineers using data captured from the Germans at the end of the war.
 It never went into production, but its flight testing garnered much further data concerning the performance, control, and stability of tail-less aircraft.
 (Edwards Air Force base is named after a pilot killed in the crash of one of the prototypes.)